gardenappl/helpar/README.md

 | `.Z` | `uncompress` | Single-file |
 | Everything else | `7z` | N/A |

 * "Single-file" refers to compression tools which don't support archival (only work on single files).
-The `help-lsarchive` command is useless in these cases.
+The `list` command is useless in these cases.